Customer Segmentation Explained with 6 Examples and 8 Models

 H&M, for example, understands where its customers are coming from—desktop, tablet, or mobile, and optimizes its website accordingly.

-You can even go a step deeper and identify which device they are using and personalize your marketing accordingly.
+You can even go a step further, identify which device they use, and personalize your marketing accordingly.
 This is important because Apple users were found to be the most valuable online shoppers when segmented by AOV and device.

 Additionally, you can send personalized recommendations based on the customer’s device.
-Or, for example, you can recommend external keyboards and mics to users who have purchased gaming laptops but haven’t purchased accessories.
+For example, you can recommend external keyboards and mics to users who have purchased gaming laptops but haven’t purchased accessories.

 6. Need-based segmentation

-Need-based segmentation divides the customers based on a common problem they want to solve, a shared need, or specific must-haves they are looking for in a product.
+Need-based segmentation divides the customers based on a common problem they want to solve, a shared need, or specific must-haves they seek in a product.

-Sephora’s “Shop By Concern” category utilizes need-based segmentation to help customers filter products based on their problems and the benefits they are seeking.
+Sephora’s “Shop By Concern” category utilizes need-based segmentation to help customers filter products based on their problems and the benefits they seek.

 The idea behind need-based segmentation is that understanding the user’s pain points will enable you to reach them with targeted recommendations.